Context-NER : Contextual Phrase Generation at Scale: Related Work

-Miwa et al.\cite{miwa2016end} approached relation extraction by extracting entities and relations together using neural network models (multi-class classification model based on tree LSTMs).
-The performance of all such approaches drops on unseen relations.
-Li and Ji \cite{li-ji-2014-incremental} use perceptron and efficient beam search to extract entities and relations together.
-They also develop global features to capture the dependency between entity and relation extraction.
+Several approaches have been developed for State-of-the-art NER detection \cite{chawla2021improving,li2019attention,luoma2020exploring,du2010using,zhu2018gram}.
+Multiple approaches have been developed around various aspects of NER \cite{moon2018multimodal,amalvy2023role,li2020dice,kocaman2021biomedical,zhong2021frustratingly,Zhang2022OptimizingBF,shon2022slue,wang2022deepstruct}.
+Etzioni et al. \cite{etzioni2008open} introduced a schemaless approach for extracting facts from text, focusing on relation extraction using OpenIE.
+However, this approach assumes relations between two entities, which poses challenges for financial data.
+Levy et al. \cite{levy2017zero} used a zero-shot approach to train MRC model on templatized questions and inferenced it on unseen relations.
+Li et al. \cite{li2019entity} formalizes relation extraction as multi-turn question answering.
+Miwa et al. \cite{miwa2016end} jointly extracted entities and relations using neural networks, but performance suffers on unseen relations.
+Li and Ji \cite{li-ji-2014-incremental} use perceptron and efficient beam search to extract entities and relations.
 Sun et al. \cite{sun-etal-2018-extracting} build on the previously mentioned framework and uses a joint learning framework and a flexible global loss function to capture the interactions of the entities and their relationships.

-Most of the prior work for entity relation extraction has relied upon template-based question answering methods where a question was predefined based on relation.
-We do not rely on templatized questions which makes it scalable.
-Since the advancement of Bi-directional Attention mechanisms \cite{vaswani2017attention}, various improvements have been made in the machine reading comprehension field by different models like BERT, XLNet, ALBert \cite{devlin2018bert,yang2019xlnet,lan2019albert} that extract text from the passages given queries.
-Answer Extraction can be further decomposed into a multi-class text classification task that predicts starting and ending position of the answer.

-McCann et al. \cite{mccann2018natural} introduced decaNLP, where various challenging tasks like relation extraction, question answering, semantic role labeling, etc., were presented as problems of spanning MRC over context.
-He further introduced a Multitask question answering network, which learns from all the challenges raised in the paper.
-Their framework showed improvements in NER and zero-shot capability in text classification.
-To extract entities, several state-of-the-art frameworks like Stanford CoreNLP's NER, Spacy, NLTK, Flair are present as open source libraries. \cite{manning2014stanford,spacy,loper2002nltk,akbik2019flair}.
+McCann et al. \cite{mccann2018natural} introduced decaNLP, addressing multiple challenges including relation extraction and question answering.
+Various frameworks like Stanford CoreNLP's NER, Spacy, NLTK, and Flair \cite{manning2014stanford,spacy,loper2002nltk,akbik2019flair} are available for entity extraction.
+We aim to extract entities and their contexts, a more complex scenario than relation-based approaches.